Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

-3. Grill the hot dogs: Just before grilling, lightly spritz the hot dogs with cooking spray – I like grapeseed oil spray.
-Place the hot dogs on the preheated grill, gently stretching them as you set them down & arranging them such that they are perpendicular to the grill grates or at a slight angle.
+3. Grill the hot dogs: Just before grilling, lightly spritz the hot dogs with cooking spray – I like avocado oil spray.
+Place the hot dogs on the preheated grill, arranging them perpendicular to the grill grates.
 Close the lid.
-Grill for 5-7 minutes, rotating 4-5 times as they cook, until the hot dogs are warmed through & as golden & charred as desired.
+Grill for 5-7 minutes, rotating 4-5 times as they cook, until warmed through and as golden and charred as desired.
 Transfer to a clean plate or platter.
-(For perfectly toasty buns, lightly spritz the inside of a hot dog bun with cooking spray & place on the grill about 30 seconds – 1 minute.
-Keep a close eye on the buns as they toast to prevent burning.)A slightly overhead shot of spiralized hot dogs being grilled atop gas grill grates.

 Notes